Pachamama: Description of Pachamama

 Andean culture is associated with the stars; they made the constellations imaginary lines to represent the forces or energies that favor the fertility of everything in the biosphere.
 Fertility is a vital issue for the Andean people, as it extends to the flowering of crops, the arrival of spring, and the reproduction of animals.
 Pachamama plays the role of cosmic mother; from Pachamama's fertility, the cosmos is born, the earth is fertilized, and then it flourishes.

 Pachamama, with her telluric force, creates everything that exists, while the fertilizing principle of Pachatata possesses its own pure cosmic energy, invisible to the human eye.

 Pachamama often manifests herself through other deities.
-For example, Blas Valera, in his manuscript Exsul immeritus Blas Valera populo suo, mentions the goddess Allpacamasca (Allpamama) as “the animated earth,” which he represents with a small, earth-colored female face, that is, a living and fertilizing aspect of the goddess Pachamama.
+For example, Blas Valera, in his manuscript Exsul immeritus Blas Valera populo suo, mentions the goddess Allpacamasca (Allpamama) as "the animated earth," which he represents with a small, earth-colored female face, that is, a living and fertilizing aspect of the goddess Pachamama.
 Sumac Ñusta, another aspect of Pachamama, suggests the ability of each ñusta to connect heaven and earth through her sexual act with Inti, the Inca, the sun on earth; there are therefore at least three diversifications: Pachamama, Allpacamasca, and Sumac Ñusta.

-Pachamama is a generative and sustaining deity; she shelters human beings, makes life possible, and promotes fertility and fecundity.
-In exchange for this help and protection, the shepherd of the southern Puna is obliged to offer part of what he receives to the Pacha, not only at the times and places predetermined by the ritual, but also at all significant cultural events, thus establishing a kind of reciprocity (ayni).
-However, she is also considered to have a negative side: Pachamama is often hungry, and if she is not nourished with offerings or if she is offended, she can cause a cosmic imbalance that breaks the universal harmony affecting all worlds, because everything is connected in a holistic harmony.
+Pachamama is a generative and sustaining deity; as Allpamama, she protects human beings, makes life possible, and promotes fertility and fecundity.
+In exchange for this help and protection, the shepherd of the southern Puna is obliged to offer part of what he receives to Allpamama, not only at the times and places predetermined by the ritual, but also at all significant cultural events, thus establishing a kind of reciprocity (ayni).
+However, she is also considered to have a negative side: Allpamama is often hungry, and if she is not nourished with offerings or if she is offended, she can cause a cosmic imbalance that breaks the universal harmony affecting all worlds, because everything is connected in a holistic harmony.